How To Bet On 49ers vs Packers In WI - Wisconsin Sport Betting Sites

 49ers vs Packers Moneyline Betting

-The NFL playoffs are well underway this season and the post-season continues on Saturday evening in San Fransisco, as the 49ers take on the Green Bay Packers at Levi’s Stadium.
+The NFL playoffs are well underway this season and the post-season continues on Saturday evening in San Francisco, as the 49ers take on the Green Bay Packers at Levi’s Stadium.

 The Moneyline betting is when you place a bet on a team to win the game.
 In this case, the 49ers are heavy favourites to win at -45o, so a $100 bet on them at those odds returns a $22.22 profit.